Awards: Winner of the First Prize for Lighting Design at the Codega Awards 2018.

-Awards: Commended in Workplace Category, Lighting Design Awards 2018; Highly Commended in Lighting Category, Scottish Design Awards 2018
+Highly Commended in Office, Education and Healthcare Lighting Project of the Year category, Lux Awards 2018; Commended in Workplace category, Lighting Design Awards 2018; Commended in Lighting category, Scottish Design Awards 2018

 The Debating Chamber in the Scottish Parliament effectively functions as a TV studio during parliamentary business.
 At other times it is presented to visitors as a fine architectural space.

 The new lighting uses specially designed LED light guide fittings to provide soft broadcasting light, with LED spotlights providing front fill.
 The project includes daylight management, to prevent direct sunlight ingress from the West facade.
 A full DALI control system manages lighting for different functions and times of day.
 The scheme has a design life of 25 years, comparatively saves 60% energy of the previous scheme, and requires minimal maintenance.

 The project brief was to review the existing lighting, which was expensive and difficult to maintain.
 The installed fittings were also obsolete and new HDTV cameras required improved lighting to maintain broadcasting standards.